Powered by MOMENTUM MEDIA

 expand image

-Anonymous Sudan has claimed DDoS attacks on the likes of Microsoft, Ao3, PayPal, Reddit, X (formerly Twitter), Wells Fargo, Cloudflare, ChatGPT and OpenAI, League of Legends, Cambridge University, Meta, French government agencies and more.
-The group often claimed that its attacks were hacktivist movements and claimed they were in response to attacks on Ukraine.
-However,
+Anonymous Sudan has claimed DDoS attacks on the likes of Microsoft, Ao3, PayPal, Reddit, X (formerly Twitter), Wells Fargo, Cloudflare, ChatGPT and OpenAI, League of Legends, Cambridge University, Meta, French government agencies, and more.
+The group often claimed that its attacks were hacktivist movements and were in response to attacks on Ukraine.

-It also sold the use of its Distributed Cloud Attack Tool (DCAT) infrastructure to other threat actors, which was responsible for over 35,000 DDoS attacks in a single year, and was known to support other pro-Russian and anti-western, anti-Nato and anti-Israel threat groups such as Killnet and Usersec.
+However, it also sold the use of its Distributed Cloud Attack Tool (DCAT) infrastructure to other threat actors, which was responsible for over 35,000 DDoS attacks in a single year, and it was known to support other pro-Russian and anti-Western, anti-Nato and anti-Israel threat groups such as Killnet and UserSec.

-The US DoJ said that since it began garnering attention in January 2023, the group’s attacks caused over US$10 million (almost A$15 million) in damages to US citizens.
+The US Department of Justice (DOJ said that since it began garnering attention in January 2023, the group’s attacks caused over US$10 million (almost A$15 million) in damages to US citizens.

 ============